 It's a far more complicated matter for enterprise ERP software -- but should it be?

-Though third-party maintenance for ERP systems has been around for years, a lawsuit in which the SAP subsidiary TomorrowNow was caught downloading Oracle’s copyrighted materials set the industry back.
+Though third-party maintenance for ERP solutions has been around for years, a lawsuit in which the SAP subsidiary TomorrowNow was caught downloading Oracle’s copyrighted materials set the industry back.
 Frank Scavo, president of management consultancy Strativa and IT research and advisory firm Computer Economics, calls it a “nascent” industry at this point, though it’s growing.

 Two of the largest providers of third-party maintenance for ERP systems, Rimini Street and Spinnaker Support, in August reported gains.
 Spinnaker Support, which provides support for Oracle, JD Edwards and SAP ERP systems, reported revenues were up 44 percent for the six months compared with a similar period of 2011 and sales bookings were up 48 percent.
 Meanwhile, Rimini Street, which services JD Edwards, SAP, PeopleSoft and Oracle implementations, reported second-quarter revenue at $10.5 million, an increase of 30 percent over the quarter a year ago and a new record for the company.